Debit Card Processing Fees

 Comparing Debit Card Processing Fees Across Different Payment Processors

-Another factor that affects debit card processing fees is the pricing model used by the payment processor.
-Payment processors can use either a flat-rate or interchange-plus pricing model.
+Another critical factor is the pricing model employed by the payment processor, which can be flat-rate or interchange-plus.

 Negotiating Debit Card Processing Fees with Your Payment Processor